MappingtheGayGuides/mgg-website/content/methodology.md

 * **Location could not be verified.
 General city or location coordinates used:** For locations that our team was not able to verify manually, we've opted to include the general coordinates for the city.
 Because these generalized locations can skew the map and provide a false sense of the geographic landscape of a city, we've included a checkbox on our app that allows users to filter out these locations and look only at verified locations.
 However we've opted to include them by default in the map in order to depict the scale of the growth in LGBTQ establishments between 1965 and 1980.

-### Open Datasets

-In line with reproducible research practices, all of our data and code is available on [GitHub.](https://github.com/MappingtheGayGuides) If you're interested in our raw data it can be found in the MGG-Data repository.
-This repository includes basic csv files with the raw data digitized from the Damron Guides.
-If you're interested in the code used to build the visualizations on this site you can find that code in the [MGG-App repository.](https://github.com/MappingtheGayGuides/MGG-App) All of the code used to generate this website is in the [MGG-Website](https://github.com/MappingtheGayGuides/mgg-website) repository.

-### Damron's Establishment features
+### Damron's Establishment Features
 How did Damron organize the gay world?

-While you browse any of the maps on Mapping the Gay Guides, you’ll quickly notice the ability to search through the listings via “establishment features.”
+While you browse any of the maps on _Mapping the Gay Guides_, you’ll quickly notice the ability to search through the listings via “establishment features.”
 These categories are not our team’s creation; rather, these classifications were actually a part of the original listings during publication.
 The Damron publishers used a series of mostly letters to denote that certain establishments included particular features.
-The Mapping the Gay Guides team cannot verify whether all of these establishment features are necessarily accurate, nor do we know Damron’s methodology in adding these letters to particular listings.
+The _Mapping the Gay Guides_ team cannot verify whether all of these establishment features are necessarily accurate, nor do we know Damron’s methodology in adding these letters to particular listings.
 However, the addition of these amenities features allows users to more thoroughly investigate the gay world the way thousands, perhaps millions of gay men understood it via these travel guides.

 Damron’s “explanation of listings” remained remarkably consistent over the 15 years of data we currently have available.
 Subtle changes do occasionally appear, including sometimes changing a letter designation or including a whole new category.
 Below is Damron’s establishment features in the year 1980.
 You’ll note that the Damron publishers offered their own explanations for each feature.